kevokevol/vgreen/README.md

 Our project seeks to solve that challenge.
 Together with [technology that allows companies to selectively reduce power consumption at data centers](https://www.technologyreview.com/s/409724/saving-energy-in-data-centers/), our visualization helps data center administrators identify which data centers are currently experiencing a surge in renewable energy, and dynamically reallocate energy needs to data centers using greener energy at the time.

-The frontend is created using [WebGL Globe](https://github.com/dataarts/webgl-globe) and [react-vis](https://github.com/uber/react-vis).
+The frontend is created using React and utilizes [WebGL Globe](https://github.com/dataarts/webgl-globe) and [react-vis](https://github.com/uber/react-vis).
 The backend is created using Python3 and MySQL.
 There is a hardware component: Our worldwide power output is represented by a solar panel connected to our database through an Arduino.
 The circuit diagram for this can be found at https://github.com/kevinl94303/roketto-dan/blob/master/backend/borathon_circuit_diagram.png.

 # Startup Instructions